 The goals of the Institute of Government are to support the University's mission by engaging in educational, research, and service programs focusing upon applied public management and policy.
-The Institute offers the Master of Public Administration (MPA) degree, the Ph.D. degree with a major in public administration and the Certificate in Health Administration and Planning.
+The Institute offers the Master of Public Administration (MPA) degree, the Ph.D. degree in public administration and the Certificate in Health Administration and Planning.